vasoenergi/automation-qa/README.md

 git commit -m "write what you did" git push origin master
 To run the tests use the following command: mvn package -DrunnerFile=select_browser -Dbrowser=CHROME (instead of CHROME you may also use the next browsers: FIREFOX, IE11, EDGE, OPERA)

-Web Browsers Drivers will be downloaded automatically using dependencies in the "pom.xml" file;
-Test execution report You can find in the "target/surefire-reports/emailable-report.html";
-For run specific test suites You can use "*.xml" files in the "runner" folder and set name of the specific test case;
-Available browsers: Chrome, Firefox, Edge, IE11